The Esteemed Gentleman Articles

 And remember: you don't need to spend a lot for an enjoyable experience.
 Great sticks come in all price ranges.
 You just might need to do some digging to find them.

-Avoid Putting Cigars In Your Mouth Before Cutting It
+Avoid Putting Cigars In Your Mouth Before Cutting The Cap

 We do not recommend doing this, even if you are using your own cutter.
 Properly stored cigars (in humidors, wineadors, or tupperdors) will contain some moisture (typically 62-72% humidity).
 In most cases, the cigar will not split when you cut off the cap.